 - Get the Family Fun Experience Package that includes airport transfer, a 2 hour sightseeing boat tour on the Chao Praya River, and a family suite.

-- Luxurious pool overlooking the Chao Praya River
+- Enjoy the luxurious pool overlooking the Chao Praya River

 - Expansive breakfast buffet